๐ŸŒฟIntro to Environmental Science

 Why This Matters

-Don't just memorize the eight stages in order.
+Don't just memorize the stages in order.
 Know what drives each process (energy input? gravity? plant biology?) and how human activities disrupt it.
-FRQs love asking you to trace a water molecule's path or explain how urbanization affects multiple stages simultaneously.
-Master the mechanisms, and you've got this.
+FRQs often ask you to trace a water molecule's path or explain how urbanization affects multiple stages at once.
+Master the mechanisms, and the details fall into place.

 Atmospheric Input: Getting Water Into the Air